 Parent frustration over district handling

-Berkeley High parents have repeatedly expressed frustration over the district’s handling of the pool, and got even more incensed in September when BUSD spokesperson Mark Coplan seemed to belittle the problem in comments he made to the Huffington Post.
+Berkeley High parents have repeatedly expressed frustration over the district’s handling of the pool, and got even more incensed in September when BUSD spokesman Mark Coplan seemed to belittle the problem in comments he made to the Huffington Post.
 Coplan said that the pool shutdown was merely a cautious response to “routine chemical imbalance.”

 “I stuck my hand in there and when I pulled it out, all five fingers were still attached,” Coplan said to the Huffington Post.